Spatial Tour

 A tour file presents two types of links: long links & short links

-• Long link: the url of the panorama itself when opened in the browser.
+* **Long link:** the url of the panorama itself when opened in the browser.&#x20;

 **Share Local Files**

-• After the rendering is completed, you can double-click the [Open Tour] file in the file explorer to open it.
+* After the rendering is completed, you can double-click the storage path, select the D5VirtualTour, then click "Open resource folder" and choose the"\_Resource" directory to launch the local browser automatically to open it.
 The entire tour can also be transmitted locally to each other.